 Many examples exist of apparently robust observational associations between behavioural, pharmacological or physiological measures and disease risk which, when subjected to randomised controlled trials, do not deliver the anticipated health benefits because the causal effect has been incorrectly inferred.
 These include many nutritional factors (e.g. several vitamins), pharmacological agents (e.g. hormone replacement therapy) and circulating biomarkers (e.g. HDL cholesterol).
 Confounding, reverse causation and various biases can generate the associations, and even with careful study design and statistical adjustment incorrect causal inference is possible.
 The recognition of these problematic aspects of epidemiological investigation has led to the application of a series of methods aimed at improving causal inference .
 A successful approach is to use genetic variants as indicators of exposure that are not subject to the influences that vitiate conventional study designs, an approach known as Mendelian randomization (MR) .
 We will not repeat the many detailed reviews that now exist of MR5 , nor summarise the hundreds of empirical studies applying the technique to a wide range of exposures and disease outcomes, rather, after a brief summary of the foundational principles, we will outline recent developments and potential future directions of the field.

-Mendelian randomization: basic principles
+Basic principles of Mendelian randomisation

 Inferring the causal direction between correlated variables is a pervasive issue in biology that simple regression analysis cannot answer.
 The association between two variables could reflect a causal relationship, but the direction of causality (e.g. A causing B or B causing A) is not clear.
 Furthermore there maybe unobserved factors that influence both variables and lead to their association (confounding) (Figure 1).
 In the latter scenario the effect of the independent variable on the outcome may be zero.
 Even if the hypothesised causal direction were correctly specified, if the independent variable is correlated with some unobserved or imprecisely measured confounders then the estimate of its causal effect could be biased.
 Mendelian randomisation (MR) is a technique aimed at unbiased estimation of the existence and magnitude causal effects